The Basement Sublet of Horror: Publications

 In 2012, The Basement Sublet of Horror stepped into the world of publishing by creating comic books and magazines.
 Both publications are related to the on-air program and are named Basement Sublet of Horror.
 Several established writers and artists have contributed to the publications, including Jon Niccum, Scott Philips, Rik 'Mr. Verlin' Livingston, Ben Urish, Dan Rempel, Greg Smallwood, Richard Chamberlain, Derek Koch, and Bill Goffrier (artist).

 The magazine has also featured guest appearances by television hosts and film directors, including James 'Ol' Flick' Erickson, Butch R. Cleaver, Tom Leahy Jr., Andrew Rausch, and Roberta Solomon.
 Later issues featured interviews with artist Bradley Beard, Kansas filmmaker Lance Hayes, a tribute issue to director Christopher R. Mihm, Lawrence-based science fiction author James Gunn, horror director Leif Jonker, Topeka Special Effects Make-up Artist Jake Jackson, Host Gustopher Glitch, The Amazing Doktor Goulfinger, and Kansas City horror host Crematia Mortem.

-The magazine was published for twenty-eight issues, along with seven Special Editions, and concluded its publication run, scheduled to end in 2025.
+The magazine was published for twenty-nine issues, along with seven Special Editions, and concluded its publication run, scheduled to end in 2026.
 The special editions issues produced included a Guide to the films Boris Karloff, the films of Bela Lugosi (both written by Richard Chamberlain), a complete reprinting of the BSOH Collector Card series, a 10th-anniversary scrapbook, a guide to the films made in Kansas, a "Best of BSOH" collection, and a special mini-book reprint of issue #10 of the magazine used as the liner notes for the Blu-ray release of Leif Jonker's "Darkness."